nautobot/nautobot/nautobot/docs/models/dcim/deviceredundancygroups.md

 * Each firewall device forming a failover cluster has a virtual interface dedicated for failover usage (named "failover-link") and addressed in 172.27.48.0/31 network
 * Virtual failover interface has a physical parent interface assigned ("gigabitethernet0/3")
 * Following redundancy group priorities are assigned in a failover pair:
     * Priority 100 for a Primary Failover unit
     * Priority 50 for a Secondary Failover unit

 ### Querying for the data

-To retrieve information about devices forming an ASA Failover pair, we will use GraphQL query and the `get_gql_failover_details` Python method.
+To retrieve information about devices forming an ASA Failover pair, we will use a GraphQL query and the `get_gql_failover_details` Python method.
 This method takes a `device_name` as an argument.

 ```python